Delegation: Process

-Principles of delegation
+Principles

-There are a number of guidelines, in the form of principles, which are essential to understanding and implementing the process of delegation.
+There are a number of guidelines which are essential to understanding and implementing the process of delegation.
 The principles of delegation include:

 Principle of result expected

 The authority delegated to an individual subordinate needs to be adequate to ensure their ability to accomplish the results expected of the task.
 Prior to delegation, the manager needs to know the purpose of such delegation and the results which they expect from it.
 This means that goals, standards of performance and targets need to be clearly outlined to direct the actions of the subordinate to completion of the task.

 Principle of parity of authority and responsibility

 This principle outlines the concept that authority and responsibility co-exist and must go hand-in-hand.
 This means that the authority which is delegated to an employee must be consistent and equal to that of their responsibility.
 "Responsibility without authority is meaningless".
 Each individual in an organisation requires the necessary authorities in order to effectively carry out assigned tasks; disparity should not exist between the responsibility imposed on and the authority granted to an employee in order to carry out a task.